Subscribe Edible San Diego

 Wouldn't it be great if the sun and wind were available on demand?

 Suddenly the game is changing.
 With the advent of advancing battery storage technology, wind and solar can join the game, and electric cars compete!
-Charge battery arrays when the sun is shining / the wind is blowing and use the stored energy at night / when the winds are calm! !
+Charge battery arrays when the sun is shining and the wind is blowing and use the stored energy at night when the winds are calm and the sky is dark! !
 The cost of storing energy in battery form used to be extremely expensive.
 Tesla with its announcement of their massive "Gigafactory" to produce batteries has had great impact on the imagination.
 The primal drive to survive demands that carbon production be lowered and now a comprehensive way is emerging!

 Nuclear has remained an option in some minds, as the carbon footprint there is tiny.
 But the risks are enormous despite the best of plans.
 99.9% reliability is not enough.
 Already in the very short history of nuclear power, vast areas of wonderful farmland in the Ukraine are now off limits for centuries due to the Chernobyl disaster, and areas of Japan have been ruined indefinitely by the Fukushima nuclear disaster and radioactive water has and continues to leak into the Pacific Ocean.
 The Earth is small and these scars will last a long, long time.
 Then there are pools of nuclear waste all over the world, continuing to increase.
 There is a better way.